ckury/uconn-sentiment-frontend/README.md

-# DEMO BRANCH: This branch exists as a place to hold commits and changes made for the demo for april 5th.
-This branch is not updated with anything other than changes for the demo and any changes will not be merged into the main branch.

 # Sentiment Project Frontend
 This repository holds the code used by Google Cloud Run to host the front-end for the Sentiment project at UConn.
 The web application is written in python using flask with html pages.
 Cloud build will automatically run when a commit is pushed to the main branch and automatically deploy it to the Cloud Run service.
 Other branch commits are ignored and not built